HTS-Earth/general/README.md

-# server-issues
+# server-issues and features
-A list of known server issues that needs to be fixed.
+A list of known server issues and general features that needs to be implemented or set up for the server.

 You can report new issues here: https://github.com/HTS-Earth/server-issues/issues